 Before formatting a hard drive partition, you'd better back up all the important files and data that you want to keep (Formatting will destroy all data, take special care when performing the operation).
 The free backup software - AOMEI Backupper Standard could help you create a backup for those data.

-If AOMEI Partition Assistant perceived there is any program running on the drive which you are trying to perform, you will receive a notice from Partition Assistant to urge you close that program.
+If AOMEI Partition Assistant recognize there is any program running on the drive which you are trying to perform, you will receive a notice from Partition Assistant to urge you to close that program.

 To ensure the operating system works properly, AOMEI Partition Assistant will not allow you to format system partition and boot partition.
 However, if you do need to format system partition or boot partition, you need to create a bootable media with AOMEI Partition Assistant first, after that, you can format these partitions by entering Bootable Media.
 In this situation, you should reset the start order of your computer from the original location to the bootable media you created.
 To do this, sometimes, you need to change the BIOS (Basic Input/Output System) settings of your PC.

-Formatting doesn't erase the data once and for all; anyone can successfully recover data from a formatted partition with commercial software.
-If you want to erase all data to prevent data recovery with the help of related software (partition assistant can do this with its Partition Recovery Wizard), we suggest you to use the “Wipe Partition”.
+Formatting doesn't erase the data once and for all and anyone can successfully recover data from a formatted partition with commercial software.
+If you want to erase all data to prevent data from recovering with the help of related softwares (partition assistant can do this with its Partition Recovery Wizard), we suggest you to use the “Wipe Partition”.

-For setting Cluster Size, the smaller of the cluster size may let your partition generates many file fragments during the process of the data read-write; the bigger cluster may waste less disk space, so we suggest you use this default cluster size.
+For setting Cluster Size, the smaller of the cluster size may let your partition generates many file fragments during the process of the data read-write and the bigger cluster may waste less disk space, so we suggest you use this default cluster size.

-If you need to store some big files greater than 4GB to the partition, we suggest using NTFS to format due to the 4GB limitation of FAT32.
+If you need to store some big files greater than 4GB to the partition, we suggest you to use NTFS to format due to the 4GB limitation of FAT32.

-More easily, you can go to step2 above directly by click Format Partition in Partition Operations column on the left, but Format Partition is available only when one existing partition is selected.
-An existing partition has its file system.
-Since an unallocated space has no file system, it is not a partition.
-So if you select an unallocated space, you still cannot see Format Partition.
-Click Format Partition after choosing a partition, you will go to the second step stated above.
-The rest is the same.
+More easily, you can go to step2 above directly by clicking Format Partition in Partition Operations column on the left, but Format Partition is available only when one existing partition is selected.
+Since an unallocated space has no file system, you can think it is not a partition.
+So if you select an unallocated space, you cannot see Format Partition feature.
+Click Format Partition after choosing a partition, you will go to the second step stated above. and the rest steps are same.